Payments

 Tip Flow

-Not all stores accept tips — check the acceptsTipsOnDelivery and acceptsTipsOnPickup flags on the store object before presenting a tip prompt.
+Not all stores accept tips — check the acceptsDeliveryTips and acceptsPickupTips flags on the store's options object before presenting a tip prompt.

 When Amounts Are Set